zckyxew/comp0034-wk7/activities/1-flask.md

 3. Verify that any changes meet the validation criteria.
 4. Update the database with the changes.
 5. Display the event page with the edited data.

+## Page that returns a prediction

+There is no ML model for the paralympics app so this example creates a simple one-page Flask app with a form to predict the species of Iris.

+The code in the src/flask_iris directory structure creates a basic Flask app that includes a form to get a prediction from a pickled model.

+There is a form defined in [/src/flask_iris/forms.py](../src/flask_iris/forms.py) which 4 fields for each value required to get a prediction.

+There is a single route in [src/flask_iris/routes.py](../src/flask_iris/routes.py) which on GET returns a form, and on POST if all the fields of the form have been completed .

+The code to generate the model is in [/src/flask_iris/create_ml_model.py](../src/flask_iris/create_ml_model.py).

+To run the app: `flask --app flask_iris:create(app) run --debug`